innovate-invent/innovate-invent.github.io/_posts/2019-07-07-Yellowstone-Fill-Times.md

 The source code used to generate the graphs is available [here](/assets/posts/2019-07-07-Yellowstone-Fill-Times/report.ipynb) as a IPython Notebook.

 I am in no way affiliated with the National Parks Service or Xanterra.
 This data is presented as is and you should draw your own conclusions when making descisions.
 I take no responsibility for any outcome resulting from this data or analysis and do not attest to its accuracy or truthfulness.
+Data is presented under the Fair Use clause of the USA Copyright Act.